 - Price

-- Search for subscriptions using the search bar (such as customer email, pricing name, Subscription ID, customer ID, order contract ID, or refund order ID)
+- Search for subscriptions using fields such as customer email, pricing name, Subscription ID, customer ID, trade order ID, or refund order ID

-- Filter subscriptions using filters (for example by pricing type, subscription status, or billing cycle)
+- Filter subscriptions by pricing type, contract status, or billing cycle

-- Open any subscription to view full subscription details and related billing records
+- Open any subscription to view full contract details and related billing records

 Related Articles